Trade directory · Coeur D Alene metro · Idaho

 Permit Requirements

-City of Coeur d'Alene requires mechanical permits for HVAC installations and replacements.
-Permit fees range $50-200 depending on system size.
-Commercial projects require additional fire department review.
+City of Coeur d'Alene requires mechanical permits for HVAC installations, replacements, and major repairs.
+Permit fees range $50-200 based on project scope.
+Gas line work requires separate gas permit.

 §3